 Second former prime minister to be arrested in two months on corruption charges.

-The interim government came to power on January 11 after months of violent protests by opposition parties over attempts by the BNP to rig planned elections, leading the president to cancel the polls and impose a state of emergency.
+The government came to power on January 11 after months of deadly protests by opposition parties over alleged vote-rigging by the BNP, leading the president to cancel planned national polls and impose a state of emergency.

 It has since launched a massive anti-corruption crackdown, arresting nearly 160 high-profile political leaders including Zia and Sheikh Hasina – the ‘battling Begums’ – and banning protests and rallies.

 Major political parties welcomed the easing of restrictions.